lukensmall/pkg_ping/README.md

 -f prohibits a fork()ed process from writing the fastest mirror to file even if it has the power to do so as root.

--g generates the massive https list from which to retrieve and parse "ftplist", which you no doubt, noticed when you look at the source code.
-It downloads an 11 byte timestamp which is in all mirrors, whereas not all mirrors might have snapshots of your architecture or version.
+-g generates the large https list from which to retrieve and parse "ftplist", which you no doubt, noticed if you looked at the source code.
+It downloads an 11 byte timestamp which is in all mirrors, whereas not all mirrors might have snapshots or desired release of your architecture or version.
 It presets options such as minimum verboseness of -v, -f, -P, and finally: -S because the mirror list needs to be securely downloaded.
-This flag will also ignore effects of -O, -p and -n.
+This flag will also ignore -O, -p and -n flags.

 -h will print the "help" options.